 An obvious way to ____

 People love anything tangible.
 For example, if I say “for example” you’ll want to know about my example.
 See how that goes?
+Use it everywhere.

 In other words

 Anything that hints at a story perks people’s ears up.
-There are tons of ways to play this.
-The other day.
-There was this time.
-Here’s something that just happened.
-And so on.
+There are tons of ways to do this.
+You could use the same idea to say things like:

 So how did I ____?